| HelpOnInstalling |

 take to do this.
 For more details on the distutils installation

-process, consult the Installing Python Modules document of your
+Installing Python Modules document of your

 Python manual.